A beginner-friendly guide to bulk video creation

 - Duplicate comps and create one for each row

-- Add them all to a render queue & render
+- Add them all to a render queue and render

-Because it’s a bit more work, this method is more suited if you only have a small number of variations to create.
-Also, it’s 100% free.
-You can’t beat that.
+Best for: Because it’s a bit more work, this method is more suited if you only have a small number of variations to create.
 If you need a larger amount of videos though, the next method is more suitable.

 Here’s a video from the creator Michael Cardeiro that explains how this script works:

-This script is pretty awesome if you have a one off project that needs a lot of variations.
-You can buy the script on AeScripts.
+Best for: This script is pretty awesome if you have a one-off project that needs a lot of variations.

-If you have a bulk video creation project that’s robust a tool like Plainly will be a life saver.
-Robust means:
+If you have a bulk video creation project that’s robust, a tool like Plainly will be a lifesaver.
+When I say robust, I mean: